pagopa/terraform-aws-githubrunner/README.md

 - AWS account
 - GitHub repo
+- Identity provider configured in AWS for federated authentication with GitHub ([docs here](https://aws.amazon.com/it/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/)).
 - **VPC with a NAT Gateway**.
 This is required because because the runner needs to reach GitHub for processing registration.